klein0r/ioBroker.awtrix-light/docs/en/README.md

 **App names must be lowercase (a-z) and unique.
 No numbers, no capital letters, no special characters, no whitespaces.**

 **History apps just display acknowledged history values!
 Control states are ignored!**

+## App states

+- You can use the state `activate` of each app to bring that app to front
+- This state has the role `button` and allows just the value `true` (everything other value will raise a warning)

+## Hide native apps

+If you want to disable/hide a native app (like battery, temperature or humidity): Use the on screen menu on the device!
+See [documentation](https://blueforcer.github.io/awtrix-light/#/onscreen) for details.